 I do like to mix up the foodilizer/soil mix about once per week before planting, but I don’t know that that’s necessary.

 Yes!
 I started doing this just a few months ago.
 You mix the same 11:1 ratio of foodilizer to soil and keep for 3-4 weeks before using.

 I’ve done this to add on top of plants that won’t be removed (e.g. lemon trees) and before I planted some seeds for wildflowers!

 Do you Have extra Foodilizer?

 Yes we do.
 Our garden is still very small, so I’m only using the foodilizer twice per year in each container.
 Our family definitely produces more electric compost byproduct than that, so I’ve been sharing it.

 I’ve shared it once with my mom (who now has her own FoodCycler) and once with a friend.
 Recently, I listed it in a local Facebook group.
 I had two people pick up two paper bags of foodilizer for their gardens!
 It was a great way to use up the extras without having to put it in our green bin.

-Down the road, if we decide to do backyard composting, we can also add the FoodCycler byproduct there (the electric composter handles meat bones, fish bones, and cheese whereas regular composting does not – so they’re a good pair).
+Down the road, if we decide to do backyard composting at our home, we can also add the FoodCycler byproduct there (the electric composter handles meat bones, fish bones, and cheese whereas regular composting does not – so they’re a good pair).